mostlysecurity/PodcastTools/README.md

-# PodcastTools
-Various tools for the Mostly Security podcast

 # Tools we use for the Mostly Security Podcast
 Our basic tools for Workflow:
 * [Skype](https://www.skype.com/) for our remote comms